Boubacar Toure

-Early life and high school career
+Early life

 Toure was born and grew up in Dakar.
 The first time he began playing basketball, he decided he wanted to become a professional player.
 Toure's volleyball coach attempted to get him to give up basketball, but he refused.
 He attended a prestigious basketball camp in Johannesburg, with NBA coaches in attendance.
 Toure moved to the United States in 2013 to play basketball.
 He attended Phase One Academy in Mesa, Arizona, and committed to Grand Canyon University.

 College career

 Toure was forced to redshirt his first year at Grand Canyon due to not qualifying academically.
 He averaged 4.4 points and 3.8 rebounds over the course of eight games as a freshman, and posted 14 points against Black Hills State University.
 Toure missed the remainder of the season with an injury, and was also sidelined during the 2016-17 season after tearing his ACL in practice in the preseason.
 He transferred to Eastern Michigan.
 He became the first Eagles player to have back-to-back double-doubles to start his career since 1971.
 Toure averaged 8.6 points and 7.8 rebounds a game as a junior.
-He had a season-high 16 rebounds along with 12 points against Northern Illinois on March 2, 2019.
+He had a season-high 16 rebounds along with 12 points against Northern Illinois on 2 March 2019.
 As a senior at Eastern Michigan, Toure averaged 10.7 points, 9.3 rebounds, 1.1 steals and 1.4 blocks per game.
 He was named to the MAC All-Defensive Team as well as Honorable Mention All-MAC.
 Toure had 13 double-doubles during his senior season, with his last coming in the first round of the MAC Tournament against Kent State with 14 points and 13 rebounds.
 He finished his career first in Eastern Michigan history with a 65.3 career field-goal percentage, and his 86 blocks rank ninth in program history.

 Professional career

-On June 17, 2020, Toure signed with Chorale Roanne Basket of the LNB Pro A. He averaged 10 points and 4.5 rebounds, while shooting 70.7% from the field, in his rookie season.
-In January 2021, Toure punched opponent Miralem Halilović of Metropolitans 92 in a LNB game.
-Halilović went on to miss the remainder the season due to the punch.
-On October 13, 2022, a French court sentenced Toure to a suspended 10-month times of prison time and ordered him to pay approximately €40,000 to Halilović.
+On 17 June 2020, Toure signed with Chorale Roanne Basket of the LNB Pro A. He averaged 10 points and 4.5 rebounds, while shooting 70.7% from the field, in his rookie season.
+On 4 July 2022, he signed with Tofaş of the Turkish BSL.
+He averaged 11.8 points and 8.2 rebounds in the domestic league, as well as 10.1 points and 6.1 rebounds in the Basketball Champions League.

-On July 4, 2022, he has signed with Tofaş of the Turkish BSL.
+On 4 July 2023, Toure signed a two-year contract with Valencia of the Spanish Liga ACB.
+On 30 June 2024, he was released from the Spanish club.

+On 7 December 2024, Toure joined the Liaoning Flying Leopards of the Chinese Basketball Association (CBA).
+On 4 January 2025, his contract was terminated.
+On 5 February 2025, Toure signed with the CB Breogán of the Liga ACB.

+On 20 June 2025, Toure signed with Sendai 89ers of the B.League.